Spinal CSF Leak Program

 Welcome to the Spinal Cerebrospinal Fluid (CSF) Leak Program at Kaiser Permanente in Northern California where we have an expert multidisciplinary team of physicians trained in seeing patients with spinal CSF leaks.
 Our team will work with you to identify the correct diagnosis and treatment plan.

 ABOUT SPINAL CSF LEAKS

 Spinal CSF leaks stem from small holes in the outer layer of the spinal canal, which result in a loss of spinal fluid and low intracranial pressure.
 The leaks can either be due to a prior medical procedure/surgery or they can be spontaneous, yielding the term spontaneous intracranial hypotension.
 Clinical symptoms can vary but are often associated with positional headaches that are worse while upright and improve when lying down.
 Historically, this condition was thought to be rare, but the medical community now recognizes and better understands the condition.

 There are 3 main causes of spontaneous spinal CSF leaks:

 - Mechanical tears from sharp discs in the spine.
 These usually occur in the thoracic spine and result in fast CSF leaks.

 - Ruptured perineural diverticula (cysts).
-These are spinal outpouchings that result in slow CSF leaks when ruptured.
+These are spinal outpouchings that result in fast or slow CSF leaks when ruptured.

 - CSF-Venous fistula: This entity has recently been described and is an abnormal connection between a perineural diverticulum and a spinal vein.
 As these are fistulas, they result in very fast CSF steal phenomenon.